ibm-cloud-docs/assistant-data/tutorial-digressions.md

     Your assistant digresses away from the Job opportunities node to the Restaurant opening hours node to answer your question.
 Your assistant responds with `The restaurant is open from 8:00 AM to 10:00 PM.`

-    Unlike in the previous test, this time the dialog does not pick up where it left off in the **Job opportunities** node.
+    Unlike in the previous test, this time the dialog does not pick up where it was in the **Job opportunities** node.
 Your assistant does not return to the dialog that was in progress because you changed the setting on the **Restaurant opening hours** node to not return.

     ![Shows a conversation that does not return after a digression](images/tut-dig-noreturn.png)